mattdp/monicahq.github.io/api/notes.md

 ## Overview

 The Note object allows to associate notes to contacts.
-A note has to be associated with an existing contact.
+A note has to be associated with an existing contact - it can't be orphan.

+When retrieving a note, we always also return some basic information about the related contact.

 ## List all the notes in your account